Practical Insights into Knowledge Distillation for Pre-Trained Models: Evaluation Results

-In this subsection, we re-examine the performance of various KD methods, including Tuned KD, under a different light.
-This revisit emphasizes a comparative analysis grounded in different data distribution strategies, consolidating our earlier observations and unveiling new insights into the adaptability and robustness of these methods.
+We examine the relation between KD methods and the model's learning and forgetting under different data distribution strategies, consolidating our earlier observations and unveiling new insights into the adaptability and robustness of these methods.

-\cref{fig:KDsvsDataDist} juxtaposes the efficacy of KD methods against varied data distributions.
-This comparative visualization allows to discern patterns and outliers in performance, highlighting the consistent strength of Tuned KD across multiple scenarios.
-By contrasting these methods side-by-side, we gain a clearer understanding of how each method responds to diverse data conditions.

 \cref{fig:learningVSforgetting} investigates the learning-forgetting (cf. \cref{sec:methodology}) trade-off in KD methods.
 Tuned KD and DML show less forgetting with weaker teachers, outperforming Vanilla KD and DP-KD.
 Uniform data distributions reveal similar performances across methods, with a minor uptick in forgetting for DP-KD.
 Tuned KD emerges as the most effective, maximizing learning in all scenarios and reducing forgetting in Quantity Skew and Specialized Non-IID distributions.
 In contrast, it shows increased forgetting within Label Skew distributions.
 DML shows minimal forgetting but is constrained in learning gains, suggesting a conservative knowledge consolidation preference.
-This analysis underscores the need to tailor KD approach selection to the specific strengths and weaknesses of each method, aligned with data characteristics and learning goals.
+This analysis underscores the need to tailor the KD approach selection to each method's specific strengths and weaknesses and align it with data characteristics and learning goals.